 In 2011, the Atlantic States Marine Fisheries Commission approved the Omnibus Amendment for spot, spotted seatrout, and Spanish mackerel.
 The Amendment updates all three plans with requirements under the Atlantic Coastal Fisheries Cooperative Management Act (1993) and the Interstate Fishery Management Program Charter (1995).
 The updates to the plans include commercial and recreational management measures and recommendations, adaptive management options, de minimis thresholds and exemptions, and monitoring recommendations.
-The Omnibus Amendment includes a management trigger for spot, which will help the Board in monitoring the status of the stock until a full coastwide stock assessment can be completed.
-Coupled with adaptive management measures, the Omnibus Amendment will provide options to efficiently implement management measures should the Board determine that such measures are needed in the future.
+The Omnibus Amendment includes a management trigger for spot, which will help the management board in monitoring the status of the stock until a full coast-wide stock assessment can be completed.
+Coupled with adaptive management measures, the Omnibus Amendment will provide options to efficiently implement management measures should the management board determine that such measures are needed in the future.

 Harvest Season – Year round

 Size and Age at Maturity – 7–8 inches total length/1–2 years

 Historical and Current Maximum Age – 6 years